Getting your Trinity Audio player ready...

 For those who don’t know, or those who’d like a quick refresher, here’s a recap on Bitcoin’s life so far.

-• By 2017, the Bitcoin civil war, also known as the block size war, was well underway.
-Satoshi was back, going by his real name Dr. Craig Wright, and was advocating for big blocks.
+- By 2017, the Bitcoin civil war, also known as the block size war, was well underway.
+Dr. Craig Wright was advocating for big blocks.
 However, this didn’t suit the agenda of BTC centralized core developers.
 So, in August 2017, the Bitcoin network split, and Bitcoin Cash (BCH) continued with Satoshi’s original vision.
 At the same time, SegWit was introduced, removing digital signatures from Bitcoin transactions.

-• Fundamental disagreements soon boiled over within BCH.
+- Fundamental disagreements soon boiled over within BCH.
 On one side was Dr. Craig Wright, advocating for unbounded blocks and keeping things legal, and on the other was Roger Ver, a misguided anarchist who wanted to once again change the Bitcoin protocol and promote a system to facilitate crime.
-In November 2018, the network split again, with Satoshi and the believers in his original vision continuing the work on BSV.
+In November 2018, the network split again with big blockers continuing the work on BSV.

 Going forward—Bitcoin unbounded